patrick-lloyd-ray/aibgt/CONTRIBUTING.md

 4. **For updates to relationships:** Provide details of the current axioms, why you think they are wrong or not sufficient, and what exactly should be added or removed.

-On behalf of the AIBS Genotype Ontology editorial team, Thanks!
+On behalf of the Allen Institute for Brain Science Genotype Ontology editorial team, Thanks!